shapely/shapely/docs/geometry.rst

 Properties
 ~~~~~~~~~~

-Geometry objects have no attributes or properties.
+Geometry objects have neither properties nor methods.
-Instead, use functions listed below to obtain information about geometry objects.
+Instead, use the functions listed below to obtain information about geometry objects.

 .. automodule:: pygeos.geometry
    :members: